NateEaton/mind-pwa/README.md

 ## Development Acknowledgments

-This project was developed with assistance from several AI tools:
+This project was developed with assistance from several AI tools following the [vibe coding approach](https://en.wikipedia.org/wiki/Vibe_coding):

 - **Initial Development**: Core application structure and functionality was created largely with assistance from Google's Gemini 2.5 Pro Preview.
 - **Refactoring and Enhancement**: Major refactoring, code organization improvements, UI enhancements, and cloud synchronization features were developed with assistance from Anthropic's Claude Sonnet 3.7.